 What is Benzene?

-Who is at risk of Benzene exposure?
+Who is at Benzene and Cancer Risk?

 Occupational Exposure: workers in many industries that produce or use benzene may be at risk for being exposed to this horrible carcinogen.
 Some of these occupations include: